Dobruja: Roman rule

 In 28/29 BC Rholes, a Getic ruler from Southern Dobruja, supported the proconsul of Macedonia, Marcus Licinius Crassus, in his action against the Bastarnae.
 Declared friend and ally of the Roman people by Octavian, Rholes helped Crassus in conquering the states of Dapyx (in central Dobruja) and Zyraxes (in the north of the region).
 Dobruja became part of the client kingdom of the Odrysians, while the Greek cities on the coast came under direct rule of the governor of Macedonia.

+In 6 AD the Roman province of Moesia was created when mention is made of its governor, Caecina Severus., but Dobruja, under the name Ripa Thraciae, remained part of the Odrysian kingdom.
+The Greek cities on the coast formed a praefectura orae maritimae.

 In 12 AD and 15 AD, Getic armies succeeded in conquering the cities of Aegyssus and Troesmis for a short time, but Odrysian king Rhoemetalces I defeated them with the help of the Roman army.